Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Understanding Bias Inheritance

 \subsection{Scaling Results}

-We further conducted large-scale experiments with proprietary GPT-4o-mini using the BiasinBio dataset.
-We sampled male and female biographies from the seven most popular professions as the unbiased real data, with each gender initially having 6,400 samples per profession, resulting in a total of 89,600 samples.
-We then replaced 50\% of the original data with augmented biased data to examine its impact.
+We further conducted large-scale experiments with GPT-4o-mini on BiasinBios.
+We sampled male and female biographies from seven popular professions as the unbiased real data, with each gender initially having $6,400$ samples per profession, resulting in a total of $89,600$ samples.
+We then replaced $50\%$ of the original data with augmented biased data.

 As shown in Figure \ref{fig:gpt_gender}, \textbf{the augmentation process led to contrasting effects on male and female candidates.} In the salary recommendation task, the average predicted salary for male candidates decreased, while the average salary for female candidates increased.
-Similarly, in the hiring recommendation task, the proportion of male candidates consistently decreased across all bias types, whereas the proportion of female candidates increased.
-This observation could stem from the alignment tuning process \citep{nghiem-etal-2024-gotta, street2024llm} that many current LLMs experience.
+Similarly, on hiring recommendation, the proportion of male candidates consistently decreased across all bias types, whereas the proportion of female candidates increased.
+This could stem from the alignment tuning process \citep{nghiem-etal-2024-gotta, street2024llm} that many current LLMs experience.
 During this phase, models are fine-tuned to better reflect human values, such as fairness and inclusiveness.
-As a result, the GPT-4o-mini model may become more sensitive to gender bias, which could explain the increase in salary and hiring recommendations for female candidates.
+As a result, GPT-4o-mini may become more sensitive to gender bias, which could explain the increase in female candidates.
 The biased augmentation data further reinforces this effect, amplifying the model's tendency to favor historically underrepresented groups.
-The complicated effects of bias in post-training with aligned models is left as our future work for better understanding of how these biases evolve and influence model behavior over time.
+The complicated effects of bias in post-training with aligned models is for future work to better understand how biases evolve and influence model behavior over time.